-Legacy Housing Corporation is the fourth largest producer of manufactured homes in the United States, based on reported wholesale shipments.
-With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to 31/2 bathrooms.
-Our homes range in price, at retail, from approximately \$22,000 to \$110,000.
-In 2017, we sold 3,424 homes, which was a 37% increase over the 2,506 homes we sold in 2016.
-We currently have the largest backlog of orders in our company's 12-year history.
+Legacy Housing Corporation builds, sells and finances manufactured homes and "tiny houses" that are distributed through a network of independent retailers and company-owned stores and are sold directly to manufactured home communities.
+We are the fourth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the second quarter of 2018.
+With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to 3^{1} /2 bathrooms.
+Our homes range in price, at retail, from approximately \$22,000 to \$95,000.
+In 2017, we sold 3,274 home sections (which are entire modules or single floors).
+During the first nine months of 2018, we have sold 3,045 home sections.
+We commenced operations in 2005 and have experienced strong sales growth and increased our equity holders' capital at a compound annual growth rate of approximately 25% between 2009 and 2017.
+The company has experienced steady growth since its inception.
+We currently have the largest backlog of orders in our company's 13-year history.

 Our homes address the significant need in the United States for affordable housing.
-This need for affordable housing is being driven by a nationwide trend of increasing rental rates for housing, higher prices for site-built homes, decreasing percentages of home ownership among portions of the U.S. population and stagnant U.S. wage growth.
+This need for affordable housing is being driven by a nationwide trend of increasing rental rates for housing, higher prices for site-built homes and decreasing percentages of home ownership among portions of the U.S. population.
 Our customers typically have annual household incomes of less than \$60,000 and include young and working class families, as well as persons age 55 and older.
-In 2016, there were approximately 63,799 households in the United States with annual household incomes of less than \$60,000, representing a majority of all U.S. households, according to the Current Population Survey and 2017 Annual Social and Economic Supplement published by the U.S. Census Bureau.
+In 2016, there were approximately 63,799,000 households in the United States with annual household incomes of less than \$60,000, representing a majority of all U.S. households, according to the Current Population Survey and 2017 Annual Social and Economic Supplement published by the U.S. Census Bureau.

 We believe our company is one of the most vertically integrated in the manufactured housing industry, allowing us to offer a complete solution to our customers, from manufacturing custom-made homes using quality materials and distributing those homes through our expansive network of independent retailers and company-owned distribution locations, to providing tailored financing solutions for our customers.
 Our homes are constructed in the United States at one of our three manufacturing facilities in accordance with the construction and safety standards of the U.S. Department of Housing and Urban Development ("HUD").
-Our factories employ high-volume production techniques that allow us to produce more than 69 home sections (which are entire modules or single floors) in total per week.
+Our factories employ high-volume production techniques that allow us to produce, as of the date of this prospectus, approximately 76 home sections, or approximately 54 fully-completed homes on average depending on product mix, in total per week.
 We use quality materials and operate our own component manufacturing facilities for many of the items used in the construction of our homes.
 Each home can be configured according to a variety of floor plans and equipped with such features as fireplaces, central air conditioning and state-of-the-art kitchens.